Imran Khan sold valuable Toshakhana gifts worth Rs 140 mn in Dubai: PM Shehbaz | Law-Order

 As per the country’s law, any gift received from dignitaries of a foreign state must be put in the state depository or the Toshakhana.

-Shehbaz made the claim during a meeting with senior journalists at the Prime Minister’s House here, The News International reported on Friday.
+Shehbaz made the claim during a meeting with senior journalists who were invited for an iftar-dinner on Thursday at the Prime Minister’s House here, the Geo News reported.

 “I can confirm that Imran Khan took gifts from Toshakhana and sold them in Dubai for Rs 140 million (USD 7.6 lakh).
 Valuable gifts include diamond jewellery, bracelets, watches and sets,” he said.

-Shehbaz said that he also got a watch once which he had deposited in the Toshakhana.
+Shehbaz said that he also got a watch once which he had deposited in the Toshakhana, the official repository for presents received during foreign visits.

 “I don't need to hide anything,” the newly-elected premier said.